Economic history of Japan: "Reverse Course" and retrenchment

+Economic Miracle

 The early post-war years were devoted to rebuilding lost industrial capacity: major investments were made in electric power, coal, steel, and chemicals.
 By the mid-1950s, production matched prewar levels.
 Released from the demands of military-dominated government, the economy not only recovered its lost momentum but also surpassed the growth rates of earlier periods.
 Between 1953 and 1965, GDP expanded by more than 9% per year, manufacturing and mining by 13%, construction by 11%, and infrastructure by 12%.
 In 1965 these sectors employed more than 41% of the labor force, whereas only 26% remained in agriculture.

+Major reasons for the country's economic growth from 1956 to 1979 included its domestic work force, international trade opportunities, and U.S. financial and technological aid.

+Through the Yoshida Doctrine, the state involved itself more in economic planning, financial support, and trade promotion than did any other non-socialist state.
+The state also protected domestic industry from foreign competition, welcoming only foreign investment that brought in new technology.

 Japan's highly acclaimed post-war education system contributed strongly to the modernizing process.
 The world's highest literacy rate and high education standards were major reasons for Japan's success in achieving a technologically advanced economy.
 Japanese schools also encouraged discipline, another benefit in forming an effective work force.

 The mid-1960s ushered in a new type of industrial development as the economy opened itself to international competition in some industries and developed heavy and chemical manufactures.
 Whereas textiles and light manufactures maintained their profitability internationally, other products, such as automobiles, electronics, ships, and machine tools assumed new importance.
 The value added to manufacturing and mining grew at the rate of 17% per year between 1965 and 1970.
 Growth rates moderated to about 8% and evened out between the industrial and service sectors between 1970 and 1973, as retail trade, finance, real estate, information technology, and other service industries streamlined their operations.

-Japanese consumerism continued to grow throughout the 1960s, giving rise to a well-known saying that the "three treasures" which all Japanese families needed to have was a refrigerator, a washing machine, and a television set.
-By 1962, it was estimated that 79.4% of all urban homes and 48.9% of rural homes in Japan had television.
+Japanese consumerism continued to grow throughout the 1960s, giving rise to a well-known saying that the "three treasures" which all Japanese families needed to have were a refrigerator, a washing machine, and a television set.
+By 1962, it was estimated that 79.4% of all urban homes and 48.9% of rural homes in Japan had access to television.

-Labor unions

-Trade unions emerged in Japan in the second half of the Meiji period as the country underwent a period of rapid industrialization.
-Until 1945, however, the labour movement remained weak, impeded by lack of legal rights, anti-union legislation, management-organised factory councils, and political divisions between "cooperative" and radical unionists.

-After the war the Occupation authorities initially encouraged the formation of independent unions.
-Legislation was passed that enshrined the right to organise, and membership rapidly rose to 5 million by February 1947.
-The organisation rate, however, peaked at 55.8% in 1949 and subsequently declined to 18.2% (2006).
-The labour movement went through a process of reorganisation from 1987 to 1991 from which emerged the present configuration of three major trade union federations, Rengo, Zenroren, and Zenrokyo, along with other smaller national union organisations.
+Throughout this period, Japan's economy continued to benefit from the US-Japan Alliance in a variety of ways.
+Along with financial and technological aid, the US opened its domestic markets to imports from Japan.
+A 2018 study, using the synthetic control method whereby Japan is compared to "synthetic Japan" (a combination of countries which are similar to Japan but without the US alliance), found that the US alliance allowed Japan's GDP to "grow much faster" from 1958 to 1968.